silverbulletmd/silverbullet/website/Keyboard Shortcuts.md

 This page lists some potentially useful keyboard shortcuts.
-Also have a look at [[Manual/Outlines]] for outline specific keyboard shortcuts.
+Also have a look at [[Outlines]] for outline specific keyboard shortcuts.

 # Highlights
 Particularly useful keyboard shortcuts (that you may not know about).